 In September 2021, the California Legislature passed SB 343, the “Truth in Labeling for Recyclable Materials” bill.
 This bill, which passed with an overwhelming majority, will prohibit the use of the chasing-arrows symbol and the term “recyclable” on products that are not recyclable.
 As a result, by July 2025, all California packaging must adhere to certain mandates.
 With New Jersey and New York already following suit, more bills and laws like these are sure to come.

 Why are these laws necessary, and what will they mean to your operation?

 “It’s a basic truth-in-advertising concept,” said California State Senator Ben Allen, the bill’s lead sponsor, to the New York Times.
 “We have a lot of people who are dutifully putting materials into the recycling bins that have the recycling symbols on them, thinking that they’re going to be recycled, but actually, they’re heading straight to the landfill.”

-Designed to address concerns about non-recyclable materials coming into contact with recyclable materials, the new law seeks to eliminate contaminates from the recycling stream.
-Such contaminates make sorting and cleaning actual recyclable materials more costly—expenses that transfer to ratepayers and city governments.
+Designed to address concerns about non-recyclable materials coming into contact with recyclable materials, the new law seeks to eliminate contaminants from the recycling stream.
+Such contaminants make sorting and cleaning actual recyclable materials more costly—expenses that transfer to ratepayers and city governments.
 The bill also seeks to empower consumers to make informed decisions, stating that, “consumers deserve accurate and useful information related to how to properly handle the end of life of a product or packaging.”